 - Grit, limescale or other debris is preventing the valve from closing off.

-- The valve arm has jammed down (alternatively the valve arm can become jammed upwards, prevent the cistern from being replenished.
+- The valve arm has jammed down (alternatively the valve arm can become jammed upwards, prevent the cistern from refilling.